1jour1vin

 Nose

-Intense from the outset, it reveals a concentrate of fresh, ripe black berries.
-Blackcurrant and blackberry aromas are subtly underscored by hints of graphite and cocoa beans.
+Intense from the very first moment, it reveals a concentration of fresh, fully ripe black berries.
+The aromas of blackcurrant and blackberry are subtly underscored by hints of graphite and cocoa bean.

 Mouth

-With infinite depth, the wine is full-bodied, generous and velvety, revealing great nobility and purity.
-Hints of cedar, spices and white pepper complete the aromatic palette.
-Its complexity, flavor and delicately liquorice tannins seem to express themselves endlessly.
+With infinite depth, the wine is full-bodied, generous, velvety, and reveals great nobility and purity.
+Nuances of cedar, spices, and white pepper complete the aromatic palette.
+Its complexity, flavor, and delicately licorice-like tannins seem to express themselves endlessly.

 Serve